davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 The Crystal Knob xenolith locality samples a highly strategic lithospheric column through the Late Cretaceous convergent margin belt of the SW North American Cordillera.
-This regionally extensive belt is characterized by a large volume continental magmatic arc [@Ducea2015] <!-- is this the best ref -->
-whose generation was
-driven by the eastward subduction of the Farallon oceanic plate beneath western North America [@Seton2012].
+This regionally extensive belt is characterized by a large-volume continental magmatic arc whose generation was driven by the eastward subduction of the Farallon oceanic plate beneath western North America [@Bateman1992].
 The Franciscan complex represents the crustal level accretionary complex of this subduction zone, and is widely recognized for its tectonic inclusion of Farallon plate oceanic basement and pelagic sediment fragments, as well as upper plate magmatic arc derived